-You have been fitted with a cast or splint to protect your bone and reduce pain as you heal.
-Take care of your cast or splint to minimize the risk of complications.
+The following is general information that may be helpful to you if you have been fitted with a cast or splint.
+It is important to take care of your cast or splint to minimize the risk of complications.

 - Mild swelling of the injured area is the rule during the first few days to weeks.
 Swelling will make your cast feel tight initially.
 To reduce swelling, keep the cast above the level of your heart for 24 to 48 hours by resting it on pillows.
-Gently move your fingers or toes frequently.
+Gently move your fingers or toes frequently to prevent stiffness.

-- Take your pain medicine as scheduled and stay ahead of the pain.
+- If you have been prescribed pain medication take it as scheduled and stay ahead of the pain.
 The medications take time to work so don’t delay taking medication for too long.
 After the first few days, you may be able to take a non-prescription pain medication, such as ibuprofen (Advil, Motrin) or acetaminophen (Tylenol).

 - If the cast becomes slightly wet, you can dry it with a hair dryer on the cool setting.
 Do not use the warm or hot setting because this can burn the skin.
 You can also use a vacuum cleaner with a hose attachment to pull air through the cast and speed drying.